txchen/feplay/riot_babel/README.md

 Online demo: http://txchen.github.io/feplay/riot_babel/

+### ---- A better choice, maybe ----

+riot-loader + webpack might be a better choice, here is another example for that: https://github.com/txchen/feplay/tree/gh-pages/riot_webpack

 ### To write ES6 in tag script

 The change is simple, just set the `type` to `es6` in the `script` elemnt: